Updated on September 15, 2023

 This post contains affiliate links.
-If you purchase something through the link, I may receive a small commission at no extra charge to you.
-Please read my full disclosure policy here.
+If you purchase something through the link, I may receive a small commission at no extra charge.
+Please read my full disclosure policy.

-Our back deck was in desperate need of staining.
-We had neglected it for other outside projects for a few too many seasons.
-Staining a deck is not difficult, but it does require the right prep work to get the job done correctly and looking nice.
-The railings and posts still had some stain, but the boards you walk on were completely stripped.
-Today, I am going to share the steps to prepare your deck for stain or waterproofing sealer.
+Staining a deck is not difficult, but it does require the proper prep work to get the job done correctly and make the deck look nice.
+The railings and posts still had some stain, but the boards you walk on were stripped entirely.

 How to Stain a Deck: Preparation